 The best feature is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!

-Updated for 2021 and beyond.
-The median income by age and sex has continued to go up.
+Updated for 2022 and beyond.
+The median income by age and sex has continued to go up as the economy recovers post pandemic.